rrd108/api-token-authenticator/README.md

 ## Prerequisites

-You have a database table for the users, where you have a field name `token`.
+You have a database table for the users, where you have a field name `token`, a field named `password` what contains the `md5` hash of the user's password.

 ## Authentication